cohort-xyz/cohort-embed-js/README.md

   - `userEmail`: The email of the logged in user.
   - `options`: The options for the iframe.
   - `getAuthToken`: A function to get the authentication token if the user is logged out.
 Here you should put the logic to get a Cohort authentication token from your backend which should use the Cohort Public API.

+> **About session caching**
+>
+> The SDK implementation is smart enough to check the session status and only request a new token by calling `getAuthToken` method if the user is logged out or if the currently logged user is different from the one passed in the `userEmail` parameter.

 Here's the complete list of options: